Video Production Tips

 The timeline pictured here is from Final Cut Pro X. The timeline is where you build your movie.
 The storytelling elements are color coded in FCPX so you know at a glance what type of clip it is.
 Video editing stacks elements on top of each other as you can see here.

 Things like the shots within a sequence, the order of sequences, the pacing, the sound effects, the special effects, the dialogue etc. all go into your final product.
 Editing is where all things are blended together.
-How its done makes a world of difference in the final analysis of effective storytelling.
+How it’s done makes a world of difference in the final analysis of effective storytelling.

 One of a video editor’s main decisions is whether to actually include a shot/scene or not.

-To decide, sk yourself these questions:
+To decide, ask yourself these questions:

-• Does the scene/shot add to the story or does it detract?
+• Does the scene/shot add to the story, or does it detract?

 • Is it well-lit with good sound?